Best 2-Person Fishing Kayaks in 2026: Top Tandem Picks for Every Budget

 Beyond the kayak

-A tandem needs two of some things:
+A tandem means two of some things — don't forget the second:

 - Two paddles — see our best kayak paddles guide and sizing chart.